KikeVen/directory_files_rename/README.md

 3. If you would like to modify the **exclusion** file list edit the extensions after `!=` :
  ```
- if file_extension != '.ini' and '.txt'
+ if file_extension != '.ini' and '.txt':
  ```

 4. Run the script